ktjayamanna/firebox/deployment/aws/README.md

 ### MinIO (S3)

-- The setup automatically creates a bucket named `dropbox-chunks` with public access policy.
+- The setup automatically creates a bucket named `firebox-chunks` with public access policy.
 - You can modify the bucket configuration in the `minio-setup` service in the docker-compose.yml file.

 ### DynamoDB